-Service pre 1 April 2009 Service post 31 March 2009

-Pension Each year worked is worth Each year worked is worth 1/60 th

-1/80 th x final pensionable x final pensionable salary

-salary

-Lump Sum Automatic lump sum of 3 x No automatic lump sum

-annual pension

-- Part of the pension may be

-pension may be exchanged . .

-for a lump sum.
-The '

-conversion rate is £12 of sum for each £1 surrendered.

-lump sum for each £1

-surrendered.

-The lump sum cannot be greater than 25% of the capital value of

-the pre 2009 and post 2009 pension rights.
+Service pre 1 April 2009 Service post 31 March 2009 Pension Each year worked is worth Each year worked is worth 1/60 th 1/80 th x final pensionable x final pensionable salary salary Lump Sum Automatic lump sum of 3 x No automatic lump sum annual pension In addition, part of the Part of the pension may be pension may be exchanged exchanged for a lump sum.
+The for a lump sum.
+The conversion rate is £12 of lump conversion rate is £12 of sum for each £1 surrendered. lump sum for each £1 surrendered.
+The lump sum cannot be greater than 25% of the capital value of the pre 2009 and post 2009 pension rights.